usood/singularity/README.md

 ## Updates (Oct 9th, 2015)

-* Upgraded Meteor to 1.2
+* Upgraded Meteor to 1.2 (thanks to contribution by fabiomirandaa)
 * Update all packages
 * Added wysiwyg editor
 * Sanitize html on server